Clay Bottom Farm Internship Program

 It is a volunteer-based, educational internship, though we do offer a $50/week housing stipend if you’d like to rent in town and commute to the farm (seven miles from Goshen).
 Or, you can stay in our on-farm apartment at no cost.
 Either way, we provide you with plenty of fresh, organic vegetables.
 Our focus is on training so that interns leave with skills to start their own farms or to work successfully on other farms.

-Farm work days are Monday afternoons from 2-5 pm and Tues-Fri, 8am – 5pm, with a one-hour lunch.
+Farm work days (Winter) are Monday afternoons from 2-5 pm and Tues-Fri, 8am – 5pm, with a one-hour lunch.
+These times are subject to change to accommodate the weather (we start earlier in extreme heat), but total hours are generally the same.
 In addition, we also ask interns to help us out at our Tuesday afternoon farmers market and at 2 Saturday farmers markets per month.

 Who we are looking for: Someone with a passion for small-scale vegetable farming, ideally someone seriously considering farming as a career.
 You do not need to have farm experience, but must be eager to learn.
 We like creative interns who are always looking for better ways to get a job done, and who can also take direction when required.
 You should be able to show up on time, ready for work.
 Your work could be alone as well as in groups, and you must enjoy fast-paced work.